fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 **Good Rule of Thumb**:

-Use *arrow functions* on any class methods you define that aren't part of React (i.e. render or componentDidMount.
+Use *arrow functions* on any class methods you define that aren't part of React (i.e. render or componentDidMount).

 **React Lifecycle Methods (Class Components)**